 Considering a visit to First United Methodist?
 If so, we hope you’ll find the answers to these frequently asked questions helpful.
 If you have a question not answered below, please contact Diana Russell, Director of Newcomer Ministries (email@example.com or 863-686-3163).
 We hope to see you soon!

 When and where are services?
-We offer four services - two traditional services at 8:15 & 11am in the Sanctuary and two contemporary services at 9:30 & 11:20am in the Fellowship Center.
+We offer five services - Worship on the Lawn at 8:15am, two traditional services at 8:15 & 11am in the Sanctuary, and two contemporary services at 9:30 & 11:00am in the Fellowship Center.
 For more information about worship, click here.
 Click here for an interactive map of the campus.

 How can I watch worship live or view past services online?
 Click here.

 Where can I park?
 Click here for an interactive map with parking areas indicated.

 How do I know where to go when I get there?
 Click here for an interactive map of the campus.
 You will also find signs placed around the campus.